Charming small towns in the Northeast

 It wasn’t until I moved away from the Northeast that I actually appreciated where I grew up.
 Yes, the winters can be brutally cold and the summers hot and humid, but a distinct culture and character set this region apart from its neighboring Midwest and Southeast.

-Some say the Northeast possesses a weak cultural identity altogether, but my answer to that would be, “Obviously, they weren’t born and raised in there!”
-A handful of towns in the Northeastern United States happen to be some of the most charming in the country.
-They offer burgeoning restaurant scenes, independent shops and galleries, well-maintained public parks, and superior quality of life.
-These small towns in the Northeast should be on your radar for a weekend away or an extended visit as they are some of my favorites.
+Some say the Northeastern states possess a weak cultural identity, but my answer to that would be, “Obviously, they weren’t born and raised there!”
+A handful of towns in the Northeast towns happen to be some of the most charming in the country.
+They offer burgeoning restaurant scenes, independent shops and galleries, well-maintained public parks, and superior quality of life with an allure similar to larger Northeast cities.

 If you’re an animal lover, you won’t want to miss the Wolf Sanctuary of PA, an organization whose mission is to protect and provide care for displaced wolves and wolf dogs.
 And if history was your best subject in high school, add the Lititz Historical Foundation to your itinerary.
 Located in the heart of downtown, the house is open from Memorial Day through October.

 New Hope, PA and Lambertville, NJ

-As a popular weekend destination– especially for travelers from Pennsylvania, New Jersey, and New York– they rival the culture and cuisine of larger cities without losing that small-town feel.
+As a popular weekend destination––especially for travelers from Pennsylvania, New Jersey, and New York–– New Hope and Lambertville rival the culture and cuisine of larger cities without losing that small-town feel.
 Take Manon in Lambertville, for instance; this French mainstay has served up Provencal cuisine for several decades, yet remains cash only and BYOB.
 The food there is excellent and the service wonderfully warm and personal.
 Also, a must-try is Marsha Brown for a dose of Creole in New Hope.
-The extraordinary space– it’s an old stone church complete with soaring stained glass windows– as well as a down-to-earth staff – make dining here unforgettable.
+The extraordinary space––it’s an old stone church complete with soaring stained glass windows––as well as a down-to-earth staff make dining here unforgettable.